xuanzhi33/simple-websockets/README.md

 ## License

-`simplews` is distributed under the terms of the [GPL-3.0-only](https://spdx.org/licenses/GPL-3.0-only.html) license.
+`simple-websockets` is distributed under the terms of the [GPL-3.0-only](https://spdx.org/licenses/GPL-3.0-only.html) license.